Task Arithmetic with Support Languages for Low-Resource ASR: Conclusion

 \section{Conclusion}

 We describe the system for our submission to the 2025 Mozilla Common Voice Spontaneous Speech challenge.
-We fine-tune \texttt{whisper-tiny} and train LoRA adapters for \texttt{whisper-large} on each target language and use task arithmetic with genetically related support languages sharing a script with target languages to improve upon each base model.
+We fine-tune \texttt{whisper-tiny} and train LoRA adapters for \texttt{whisper-large-v3} on each target language and use task arithmetic with genetically related support languages to improve upon each target model.
 We find that this approach consistently lowers the WER on the target languages, particularly when the target language model performs poorly alone.
 Rather than using the largest model possible, our results show that a more targeted approach using smaller models and relevant support data can lead to greater success for low-resource ASR.